Thaddeus Stevens: Evolution of views

 In the 1830s, few sought the immediate eradication of slavery.
 The abolitionist movement was young and only recently had figures such as William Lloyd Garrison taken on the fight.
 Stevens's reason for adopting slavery as a cause has been disputed among his recent biographers.
 Richard N. Current, in 1942, suggested it was out of ambition; Fawn Brodie, in her controversial 1959 psychobiography of Stevens, suggested it was out of identification with the downtrodden, based on his handicap.
 Trefousse, in his 1997 work, also suggested that Stevens's feelings towards the downtrodden were a factor, combined with remorse over the Butler case, but that ambition was unlikely to have been a significant motivator, as Stevens's fervor in the anti-slavery cause inhibited his career.

 At the 1837 Pennsylvania constitutional convention, Stevens, who was a delegate, fought against the disenfranchisement of African-Americans (see Black suffrage in Pennsylvania).
 According to historian Eric Foner, "When Stevens refused to sign the 1837 constitution because of its voting provision, he announced his commitment to a non-racial definition of American citizenship to which he would adhere for the remainder of his life."
 After he moved to Lancaster, a city not far from the Mason–Dixon line, he became active in the Underground Railroad, not only defending people believed to be fugitive slaves, but coordinating the movements of those seeking freedom.
-A 2003 renovation at his former home in Lancaster disclosed that there was a hidden cistern, attached to the main building by a concealed tunnel, in which escaped slaves hid.
+Stevens’s antislavery views were also reflected in The Caledonia State Furnace, where he employed African American workers and was connected to the nearby community of “Africa,” later known as Brownsville, a settlement of formerly enslaved people that developed alongside the iron works.
+The area became associated with Underground Railroad activity, as its location along South Mountain and the presence of a free Black community provided refuge for freedom seekers traveling through the region.
+Additionally, a 2003 renovation at his former home in Lancaster disclosed that there was a hidden cistern, attached to the main building by a concealed tunnel, in which escaped slaves hid.

-Until the outbreak of the American Civil War, Stevens took the public position that he supported slavery's end and opposed its expansion.
+Until the outbreak of the American Civil War, Stevens publicly supported slavery's end and opposed its expansion.
 Nevertheless, he would not seek to disturb it in the states where it existed, because the Constitution protected their internal affairs from federal interference.
 He also supported slave-owning Whig candidates for president: Henry Clay in 1844 and Zachary Taylor in 1848.